ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 ### Procotol Policy Changes

-Network overlays have been seen to make application and transport procotol changes from what is expected.
-Such changes such as HTTP2/tcp into HTTP3/QUIC and HTTP2 into HTTPS2+TLS have been encounted.
+Network overlays have been seen to make application and transport protocol changes from what is expected.
+Such changes such as HTTP2/tcp into HTTP3/QUIC and HTTP2 into HTTPS2+TLS are performed by some privacy enhancing approaches, converting what is considered an undersirable protocol choice into what is considered a better alternative, hidden under the covers from the application.

+One impact occurs when the protocol change alters the network as seen by the video application.
+For instance, a video application may make a test fetch of video inorder to test measure network conditions which will be use to make streaming decisions for the actual content being accessed.
+If the application test probe uses HTTP2/tcp to test, but the actual content access request over HTTP2/tcp is converted to HTTP3/QUIC then the video platform does not have accurate results from it test probe which can directly lead to eroneous non-optimal choices by the video player algorithm.

 ### Address Policy Changes

-IP layer changes such as converting from IPv4 to IPv6 or  IPv6 to IPv4, when unexpected and done invisibly to the appliction can cause both routing and cache selection issue, as well as cause problems in debugging situations causing engineers to not be using the correct address when examinng logs, doing their own test probes etc.
+IP address changes such as converting from IPv4 to IPv6 or  IPv6 to IPv4, done unexpectantly or done invisibly to the application can cause both routing and cache selection issues, as well as cause problems in debugging situations causing engineers to not be using the correct address when examining logs, doing their own test probes etc.

-Source IP Address assignement changes, again when done invisibly to the application can cause signifant disruption.
+Source IP Address assignment changes, again when done invisibly to the application can cause significant disruption.
 Platform authentication gateways that associate session authorizations with the sessions devices IP address can result in service access denial when associated addresses change unexpectedly.
-For example when the devcie addresses as seen by the video application is different from the addresses seen by the associated streaming platform can result in the platform rejecting logins, content access and other service functions from the device.
+For example when the device address as seen by the video application is different from the device address seen by the associated streaming platform, this can result in the platform rejecting logins, content access and other service functions from the device.

 ### DNS Policy Changes

 Network overlays that change DNS setting have long been an issue for CDN architectures that use DNS as part of their load balancing architecture.
 DNS0 information was designed to help CDN cache selection logic by providing more information to the decision making algorithms, so a policy change that changes the DNS resolver excpected by the appliction to a differen resolver that does not support DNS0 can be quite significant.

+### Log Data Changes

+Logging is often the first tool used to find and diagnose problems.
+Network overlays which change policies that result in unexpected and non-understable log entries on either the user device or the video platform can greatly undermine the use of logs in problem determination and resolution.

+### Geo Location & Identification

+Network Overlays that change the apparent location of devices can result in platforms from not being able to properly identify the geospatial location of the user.
+It is very common for CDN caches to apply IP address level geolocation to determine in broad terms, such as identifying the country the user is in.
+If an overlay changes the apparent origin addresses of video device to one outside the of the address blocks mapped by location providers then geolocation can break and users can be denied access to content they otherwise are able to access.

 ### MASQUE